giantswarm/aws-admission-controller/README.md

 - In an `AWSControlPlane` resource, the Instance Type will be defaulted if it is not defined.
   - For HA-Versions, the default Instance Type is chosen.
   - For Pre-HA-Versions, in case the matching `AWSCluster` already exists, the Instance Type is taken from there.
+- In a `AWSControlPlane` resource, the control-plane label will be defaulted to its name if it is not set.

 - In an `AWSMachinedeployment` resource, the Availability Zones will be defaulted if they are `nil`.
 The default number of
   AZs is assigned based on the master AZs taken from the `AWSControlPlane` CR.